 For Manchester’s Cities of Hope nine street artists took part.
 They were asked to interpret works on the street which drew attention to World issues.
 These were areas which they themselves wanted to highlight.
 The artists were then matched to the work of local social justice organisation.

 Alex Void – Existentialism

-Found on Addington Street, Spain’s Alex Void depicts a young girl having a smile forced on her from someone else’s hands.
+Found on Addington Street.
+Spain’s Alex Void depicts a young girl having a smile forced on her from someone else’s hands.
 The word written across the middle says ‘Sisyphus’.
 He was a king from Greek mythology who was punished by Zeus.
 Condemned to roll a boulder up a hill and then watch it roll back down.
 Repeating the action for eternity.

 Alex explains the work in his instagram feed.
 He quotes Albert Camus who is 1942 wrote “The Myth of Sisyphus”.
 There he related the punishment of the king to the human condition in an absurd sense for meaning.
 According to Alex the mural approaches the condition from an “existential approach”.
 Proposing a metaphor on the pursuit of happiness and who we are as people.

 Hyuro – War Children

 Argentina’s Hyuro focus was about the impact of war on children in conflict zones.
-She explains the piece in her instagram feed saying that in addition to the direct consequences of war and armed violence children are also indirectly affected by displacement, loss of family and trauma cause by the acts of violence they witness.
+She explains the piece in her instagram feed.
+Saying that in addition to the direct consequences of war and armed violence.
+Children are also indirectly affected by displacement, loss of family and trauma.
+These are issues caused by the acts of violence they witness.